jeancastilho/Jeancastilho/README.md

 ## HI!
 My name is Jean Castilho 🤙

-- 👨‍💻 I currently work as a support technician and java developer
+- 👨‍💻 I currently work as a java developer
 - 📜 Currently studying systems analysis and development